Contributing Gear Editor

 Cons: Charge time from the wall was significantly longer than other models

-Over those years of innovation they have come up with their Yeti line of power stations that is one of the best options, design wise.
-The Yeti 500x was the lightest and most compact unit and allows for easy stacking if wanting to join forces with other units.
-Having inputs on both sides also provides multiple options for storage and not needing to remove the unit from its chosen home to store.
-The interface is sleek and easy to read; and it was the only power station that allows you to cycle through different units such as volts and amps for those who want to know.
+The Yeti 500 is one of the the lightest and most compact 500Wh units in this guide and allows for easy stacking if wanting to join forces with other units.
+Having inputs on both sides also provides plenty of flexibility while charging in potentially cramped situations.
+The interface is sleek and easy to read, and it is the only power station we tested that allows you to cycle through different units, such as volts and amps, for those with some electrical curiosity.

-Everything about this power station was great, although it’s worth noting that the charge time using the wall adapter was significantly higher than other units in its class.
-Solar charging is another story; but to keep things consistent for our study we measured input from the wall and it took well over 6 hours to get a full charge.
-Also worth noting, is that the device is rated to 500 charge cycles, whereas some other brands in this review boast up to 6x the amount.
-But if portability is your main factor, you can’t go wrong with the sleek design and established “Born in the USA” reputation of the GoalZero line.
+Everything about this power station was great, although it’s worth noting that the charge time using the wall adapter was significantly higher than that of other units in its class.
+This portable power station does have solar charging capability, but to keep things consistent for our testing, we measured input from the wall.
+It took well over 6 hours to get a full charge.
+Also worth noting — the device is rated to 500 charge cycles, whereas some other brands in this review boast up to 6x the amount.
+But if portability is your main need, you can’t go wrong with the sleek design.

 Check Price on REI